 As an employer, there is a good chance that you will run into conflict between yourself and an employee.
-The reasons for the conflict could be down to several things, such as pay and working hours.
+There could be several reasons underlying this conflict, such as pay and/or working hours disputes.

-How you deal with these issues can be confusing, and if they are done incorrectly could land you in trouble and potential tribunal claims.
+How you deal with these issues can be challenging; if the conflict is handled incorrectly under UK law, you could face employment tribunal claims.

-ACAS is an independent and impartial organisation that helps to improve the working life of employers, employees and the overall organisation.
+Acas is an independent and impartial organisation that helps to improve the working life of employers, employees, and organisations overall.

-ACAS offers support and advice to employees and can represent them on matters regarding their:
+Acas offers support and advice to employees, employers, and their representatives, guiding on matters regarding:

 - Employment rights.

-- Helps employees and employers adhere to best practices.
+- Helping employees and employers adhere to best practices.

 - Helping to resolve disputes and workplace conflicts.

-Employers need to understand what kinds of problems ACAS can help with if needed, this could include the following:
+Employers need to understand the kinds of problems Acas can help with if needed.
+Generally, these issues include, but are not limited to, the following:

 - Dismissals.